lexxxel/docker-munin-server/README.md

 All the configuration is done through the environment.

+## Differences to Scalingo/docker-munin-server

+ - This image is based on ubuntu:17.10
+ - No recommended packages are installed
+ - munin-node is neither started or installed
+ - nginx worker are reduced from 4 to 1
+ - nginx log files are renamed (this helps if this container is behind a nginx proxy)
+ - health checks from bvberkum/docker-munin-server are used

 ### HTTP Credentials

 These are the credentials used to authenticate the HTTP dashboard; both take a space-delimited list